Andrew-A-A/MusicPlayer/README.md

 - **Android Studio**: The integrated development environment for building Android applications.

-- **Java or Kotlin**: Choose either Java or Kotlin as the programming language for your Android app development.
+- **Kotlin**: Kotlin as the programming language for your Android app development.

 - **XML**: Use XML for designing the user interface of your app.

-- **SQL Database**: Implement SQL for managing the local database, which can be used to store information about songs and playlists.
+- **SQL Database**: Implement SQL for managing the local database, which  used to store search history.

 ## Getting Started